aimms/documentation/datalink/datamap.rst

 The Problem
 ```````````

 Let's look at a simple example to understand this limitation.
-Consider we have model with
+Consider we have a model with

 .. code-block:: aimms